stfc/PSyclone/doc/user_guide/psy_data.rst

 It is very similar to the profile transformation and kernel extraction transformation.
-Those transforms insert a special node into the AST, which at code creation time will.
+Those transforms insert a special node into the AST, which at code creation time will generate the code to give access to the data fields.
 Both profile and kernel extraction nodes use ``PSyDataNode`` as a base class, which will create the PSyData calls as described above.
 The difference is that those classes will provide different parameters to the ``PSyDataNode``,